 - Tell the student loan provider that they are applying for a mortgage

 - Request a fully amortized monthly payment over an extended payment plan which is normally 25 years

 - It normally turns out to be 0.50% of the student loan amount

 - Borrowers do not have to change the student loan terms and can just keep the student loan terms deferred or on an IBR payment plan

 - All that is required is a hypothetical written statement what if the deferred student loan were out of deferment

 - Needs to be a written statement from the student loan provider

-Home Buyers who have higher debt to income ratio and need to qualify for a mortgage with a lender with no lender overlays, please contact us at 1-800-900-8569 or email us at firstname.lastname@example.org.
+Home Buyers who have higher debt to income ratio and need to qualify for a mortgage with a lender with no lender overlays, please contact us at 1-262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.